Valutis

 The Dance Floor Personality Indicators:

-1. The Great Dancer (and he wants you to know it): This guy’s got moves.
-He is confident, comfortable and capable.
-He knows he’s good, but that isn’t enough – he searches for validation, recognition and affirmation.
-He needs others approval to be secure; he is dancing to be seen and admired not for the joy of it.
+This person has got moves.
+They are confident, comfortable and capable.
+They know they are good, but that isn’t enough – they search for validation, recognition and affirmation.
+They need others’ approval to be secure; they are dancing to be seen and admired – not for the joy of it.

-2. The Good Dancer (who is having a ball): This guy is really good, but he doesn’t even care.
-He feels the music and is going with the flow.
-He looks natural, authentic and clearly in his element.
-He is the one most of us envy – he is where he wants to be, doing what he loves.
-His passion makes it look effortless even though he clearly has talent.
+This person is really good, but they don’t even care.
+They feel the music and are going with the flow.
+They look natural, authentic and clearly in their element.
+They are the one most of us envy – they are where they want to be, doing what they love.
+Their passion makes it look effortless even though they clearly have talent.

 Life Connection: This is the ideal – this is where you want to be.
 You are doing something that maximizes your talents and your purpose.
 You feel in the zone.
 Work doesn’t feel like work – you are confident you have found your passion while maximizing your potential.
 Good for you!

-3. The Embarrassing Dancer (who is having fun): This guy isn’t aware of anything but the moment.
-I assume in his mind he is John Travolta, but the rest of us see Elaine (from Seinfeld).
-Arms and legs are everywhere; there is little rhythm or grace, but the smile on his face says it all – he is having a ball.
-Joy and passion mean more than who’s the best or how he compares to others.
+This person isn’t aware of anything but the moment.
+I assume in their mind they are John Travolta, but the rest of us see Elaine (from Seinfeld).
+Arms and legs are everywhere; there is little rhythm or grace, but the smile on their face says it all – they are having a ball.
+Joy and passion mean more than who’s the best or how they compare to others.

 Life Connection: You don’t accept the standards or expectations of others.
 You do what feels good and you enjoy it.
 You may not be as talented as some, but your passion and effort carry the day.
 You get talked about, but you don’t care.
 You let your heart trump your mind and thus don’t get caught up in self-critique or censoring.
 Good for you!